-CHAPA’s Municipal Engagement Initiative seeks to build support for affordable housing production in communities across the Commonwealth.
-CHAPA's Municipal Engagement staff works with local municipalities and community groups to conduct public education efforts in support of housing production, with an emphasis on affordable housing.
-Strategies will be developed to work within the context of each community.
+CHAPA’s Municipal Engagement Initiative seeks to help communities build support for affordable housing production in cities and towns across the Commonwealth.
+CHAPA's Municipal Engagement staff works with local municipalities and community groups to conduct public education efforts in support of their housing production efforts, with an emphasis on increasing affordable housing.
+Strategies will be developed to work within the context and goals of each community.

 While all communities will benefit from public education and community discussions about the need for housing development and how it benefits communities economically, each community is unique in its character, land, zoning, and housing stock.
 CHAPA strives to develop a community engagement model that will broadly work in all communities while allowing for flexibility in the model to work within each unique environment.
 The Municipal Engagement Initiative is based on the collaborative model CHAPA uses at the state level, focusing on building coalitions that work together to address each community’s housing challenges.
 Coalition building at the local level will bring together stakeholders representing local businesses, civic groups, houses of worship, and other groups and individuals that are active in each community.

-For more information, contact Dana LeWinter, Municipal Engagement Director, at email@example.com.
+For more information, contact Whitney Demetrius, Municipal Engagement Program Associate.

 Municipal Engagement Initiative Community Application

 The application process for the current round of Municipal Engagement Initiative Communities is now closed.
 If you have any questions, please contact Dana LeWinter, Municipal Engagement Director, at firstname.lastname@example.org.